Gary Sturgess: Career

+He remains a staunch defender of the NSW Independent Commission Against Corruption, while occasionally being critical of its excesses.

-Research interests
+Research in Public Management

 On taking up the chair with ANZSOG in 2011, Sturgess specialised in studying the relationship between policy/funding and delivery, with a particular focus on the discipline of commissioning.
 As part of that research agenda, he developed a contestability framework for public services—"benchmarking with consequences"—building on the work of the British health economist Chris Ham.
 He has been actively involved in the application of these principles in the real world, and in 2015, he was appointed by New South Wales Cabinet to chair a Commissioning and Contestability Advisory Board, advising the NSW Minister for Corrections.
 In 2016, the NSW government established a Commissioning and Contestability Unit in Treasury, based on his work.

-Sturgess has advised a number of government inquiries on commissioning - the Victorian and Queensland Commissions of Audit (2012 and 2013), the National Commission of Audit (2014), the Harper Review of Competition Policy, the New Zealand Productivity Commission's review of social services (2015) and more recently the Australian Productivity Commission's review of human services (2016).
+Sturgess has advised a number of government inquiries on commissioning - the Victorian and Queensland Commissions of Audit (2012 and 2013), the National Commission of Audit (2014), the Harper Review of Competition Policy, the New Zealand Productivity Commission's review of social services (2015) and the Australian Productivity Commission's review of human services (2016).
 He has also advised numerous central and line departments and agencies in Australia, New Zealand, the UK and Canada.
-He lectured at the UK government's Commissioning Academy from 2013 to 2016, and has taught a three-day Commissioning Academy in Ontario, Canada from 2015 to 2018, and in Ottawa.
+He lectured at the UK government's Commissioning Academy from 2013 to 2016, and continues to deliver lectures on commissioning as part of the Public Sector Transformation Academy.
+He also taught a three-day Commissioning Academy in Ontario, Canada from 2015 to 2018, and in Ottawa.

-In March 2017, Sturgess published a study of public service contracting in the UK, for the Business Services Association, entitled 'Just Another Paperclip?'.
+In March 2017, Sturgess published a study of public service contracting in the UK, for the Business Services Association, entitled Just Another Paperclip?, based on interviews with 78 individuals from 24 large and medium-sized public service providers, current and former chief executives, politicians, former ministerial advisers and union officials.
 He was highly critical of the way in which public service contracting has developed in recent years, and laid the primary responsibility on government, arguing that public service markets are not like commodity markets, but rather are government's supply chain.

-Since 2000, he has also undertaken detailed primary research into the contractual system used for transporting convicts to Australia in the early years of European settlement, and has delivered a number of academic papers and published articles in peer-reviewed journals on the operation of this system.
+He was co-author of a research report, Getting the Work of Government Done, commissioned by the Australian Public Service Review, and published in March 2019, focused on commissioning and contracting.